 Interview With Priyanka Thakur | Founder & Creative Head Of Nirwaana: Online Store For Premium Jewellery

-Priyanka Thakur is the founder & creative head of Nirwaana, online store for modern & premium jewellery.
+Priyanka Thakur is the founder & creative head of Nirwaana, the online store for modern & premium jewellery.
 At Nirwaana, she believes in providing a delightful e-commerce experience of art, culture, design & trend-based pure silver / semi-precious stones costume jewellery.
-She is business women, mother, housewife & many more.
+She is a businesswoman, mother, housewife & many more.
 Overall we can say she is a multitasking woman.
-Today we got chance interview her, Lets know more about her & business.
+Today we got a chance to interview her, let’s know more about her & business.

 We hope this can inspire you to become a successful person too!
-It is worth listening to successful entrepreneur or to people who share their success stories?
-We can significantly learn many things from the experiences of them, by listening to their story.
+It is worth listening to successful entrepreneurs or to people who share their success stories?
+We can significantly learn many things from their experiences of them, by listening to their story.

 Excerpts from our exclusive interview with her:

 Q1) Tell us a little bit about your start-up and your journey, please

 Nirwaana, primarily an eCommerce label (founded – end of 2016), that ‘designed to deliver authentic pieces of finely crafted jewellery, available for shipping PAN India and various other parts of the world.
 We sell through our own website & selected online marketplace platforms + occasionally through offline exhibitions.

 Our designs are living, breathing memoirs of inspired craft, hand-made using age-old techniques, beliefs & unique raw material.
 While we take inspiration from timeless techniques, the designs created are contemporary, perfect for an urban woman.